 “I needed a new direction because I wasn’t sure where to start.
 I wasn’t ready to jump into college or university but still wanted to be able to upgrade so that’s where I thought GREAT was the perfect fit.”

-The self-assessments in the Employment Readiness Program helped Tierra identify that she wanted to go into the tourism industry.
+The self-assessments helped Tierra identify that she wanted to go into the tourism industry.
 She knew she had a strong passion for educating others on Haudenosaunee culture, history, and traditions.
-Unfortunately for Tierra, she enrolled in Employment Readiness Program prior to COVID-19.
-This forced her to navigate through the new normal all while trying to balance her school and personal life during the pandemic.
-Despite these obstacles, she persevered through the pandemic and was one of the only students to complete the course.
+Unfortunately for Tierra, she enrolled in the program prior to COVID-19.
+This forced her to navigate through the new normal while trying to balance her schooling and personal life throughout the pandemic.
+Despite these obstacles, she persevered and was one of the only students to complete the course.

 “About halfway through there was a rough patch where I started second-guessing myself and questioning whether I really wanted to be there.
 Talking with my ETC and feeling her support really helped keep me focused and reminded me that yes I can do this.”

-Tierra is now employed full-time at the OSTTC Longhouse Project as a Cultural Interpreter where she provides First Nations education and resources to the community and surrounding areas.
-She has found passion in her work and looks forward to continuing to educate the community about First Nations history, culture, and traditions.
-In the future, she hopes to complete a post-secondary education to utilize her skillsets to excel in the tourism industry.
+Tierra is now employed full-time as a Cultural Interpreter at the OSTTC Longhouse Project where she provides First Nations education and resources to the community and surrounding areas.
+She has found passion in her work and looks forward to continuing to educate the surrounding community about First Nations history, culture, and traditions.
+In the future, she hopes to complete a post-secondary education to advance her career in the tourism industry.

 “The help is there for you, but you have to want to put in the work to get to where you need to be.
 For me, that was my biggest issue.
 It was always myself stopping me.
 You must take the jump.
 The help is there but you have to want it.”